Fort Dayton

 Fort Dayton was an American Revolutionary War fort located on the north side of the Mohawk River at West Canada Creek, in what is now Herkimer, New York.
 A fort had previously been built on the same site during the French and Indian War.

 It should not be confused with Fort Herkimer, which was located on the south side of the Mohawk River, in German Flatts, New York.

-American Revolutionary War
+History

+Fort Dayton is named for Colonel Elias Dayton, who led the construction effort in 1776.
+It was one of several forts constructed in the Mohawk Valley.

 When the American Revolutionary War started, the fort was described as "little better than a dilapidated block-house".
 It was rebuilt under the supervision of Colonel Elias Dayton of the 3rd New Jersey Regiment on the orders of General Philip Schuyler in the autumn of 1776.
 It was a wooden and earthen fortress which enclosed the stone church and other buildings located on the highest ground in the village, once known as "Stone Ridge".
 There also was a blockhouse constructed on the hill overlooking Fort Dayton.